ozzyonfire/shopify-next-app/README.md

 ### Providers

-- in \_app.tsx there are a number of Providers which are needed to get everything established for an Embedded App
-  - **AppBridgeProvider**: This sets up AppBridge and resolves the host (from next/router) and API Key (from environment variables).
-  - **APIProvider**: This is just an optional helper for accessing the API routes with session tokens from Shopify.
-    - I am planning on removing this in the future and migrating to a native fetch implementation.
+- in `layout.tsx` we setup some providers that are necessary for the app to run.
-  - **ApolloProvider**: Sets up the Apollo context for running Graphql queries and mutations.
+  - **ApolloProvider**: (Optional) Sets up the Apollo context for running Graphql queries and mutations.
 This runs through the `/api/graphql` Next.js route and is handled by the Shopify API library.
-  - **SessionProvider**: This ensures that the user always has an active session and that the app is installed correctly.
+  - **SessionProvider**: (Optional) This ensures that the user always has an active session and that the app is installed correctly.
 It basically redirects the user to authenticate when it needs to.
-    - In order to accomplish this, a request is sent to `/api/auth/verify` on every page load (client side).
-This was done client side to preserve the [Automatic Static Optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) features in Next.js (only for pages that aren't the install page)
-    - This route checks for online and offline tokens existing, validating online tokens and scope mismatches.

 ### OAuth